ucdmkt/chicago_taxi_pipeline_kfp/templates/chicago_taxi/README.md

 *  `taxi_util.py` should be a part of child image, and Trainer and Transform component should be able to retrieve it from within the container..
    * Going to be address in the alternative approach.
+*  Figure out a way to have `schema.pbtxt` as a pipeline asset.
+   * Once figured out, add control flow in the pipeline to execute SchemaGen if and only if schema.pbtxt isn't supplied.
 *  Bazel and Cloud Build config is not implemented.
 *  Integration test is not implemented.
 *  Unit test is only a skeleton.